Where are they now? The six kids given Man Utd debuts by Mourinho

 Despite being offered a new deal at Old Trafford, he decided to join Championship side Preston North End in order to play more first-team football.

-The 24-year-old has struggled with injuries over the last three years but scored eight goals in 36 appearances for the Lilywhites in 2019-20.
+The 27-year-old has struggled with injuries over the last three years but scored eight goals in 36 appearances for the Lilywhites in 2019-20.
+He’s since spent the second half of the previous two campaigns on loan at League One clubs Ipswich Town and Fleetwood Town respectively.